Page 7: - Dominican Republic - Tropical Motorcycle Adventure /w Pics

 We love checking out the beachside homes here and envisioning the Robinson Crusoe life people must have who live in them.

 I prefer to stop at places like this to buy water or juice while on the road.
-I do it mainly for the cultural experience.
-Plus, we enjoy helping support the rural economy.
-I cannot get anyone to wait on me here.
-I try several polite “Hola” s but no one appeared.
-Then a person sitting at the restaurant next door comes over to help and shouts “!Pedro! !Pedro!”
-That works.
-Pedro pops out of a room in back and sells us a couple bottles of water.
+It’s mainly for the cultural experience, plus we enjoy helping support the rural economy.
+I cannot get anyone to wait on me here, several polite “Hola” s but no one appears.
+Then a person sitting at the restaurant next door comes over to help and shouts “!Pedro! !
+Pedro!” that works, Pedro pops out of a back room and sells us a few bottles of water, perfect.

 We pass through a few large cities and several beach communities before reaching the Samana peninsula.